falconry/falcon/docs/user/faq.rst

 (or rendering a 4XX response in another way), a common pitfall is that even an ``OPTIONS`` request (which is lacking authorization as per the above explanation) yields an error in this manner.
-As a result of the failed preflight, the browsers chooses not proceed with the main request.
+As a result of the failed preflight, the browser chooses not proceed with the main request.

 If you have implemented the authorization middleware yourself, you can simply let ``OPTIONS`` pass through: